Disclosures

 Selected International Fund’s performance benefited from an IPO purchase in 2010.
 After purchase, the IPO rapidly increased in value.
 Davis Advisors purchases shares intending to benefit from long-term growth of the underlying company; the rapid appreciation of the IPO was an unusual occurrence.

 3Selected American Shares’ investment objective is capital growth and income.
 In the current market environment, we expect that income will be low.
 There can be no assurance that the Fund will achieve its objective.
 Selected American Shares invests primarily in equity securities issued by large companies with market capitalizations of at least $10 billion.
 Some important risks of an investment in the Fund are: stock market risk: stock markets tend to move in cycles, with periods of rising prices and periods of falling prices, including the possibility of sharp declines; manager risk: poor security selection or focus on securities in a particular sector, category, or group of companies may cause the Fund to underperform relevant benchmarks or other funds with a similar investment objective; common stock risk: common stock represents an ownership position in a company.
 An adverse event may have a negative impact on a company and could result in a decline in the price of its common stock.
 Common stock are generally subordinate to an issuers’ other securities including convertible and preferred securities; financial services risk: investing a significant portion of assets in the financial services sector may cause the Fund to be more sensitive to problems affecting financial companies; and foreign country risk: foreign companies may be subject to greater risk as foreign economies may not be as strong or diversified, foreign political systems may not be as stable, and foreign financial reporting standards may not be as rigorous as they are in the United States.
-As of March 31, 2012, the Fund had approximately 17.7% of assets invested in foreign companies.
+As of March 31, 2023, the Fund had approximately 18.0% of assets invested in foreign companies.
 See the prospectus for a complete listing of the principal risks.

 5Fund expense ratio is as of most recent prospectus.
 Lipper Category Average expense ratio is as of most recent quarter end.
 Fund turnover is as of most recent audited financial statement.
 Lipper Category Average turnover is as of most recent quarter end.
-Figures reported are net of reimbursements and may vary in future periods.
+Figures reported are net and may vary in future periods.
 Peer/category data is compiled using Lipper.
-As of March 31, 2012, Selected American Shares had been categorized by Lipper as Large Cap Core.
+As of March 31, 2023, Selected American Shares had been categorized by Lipper as Large Cap Core.
 The Lipper Average Large Cap peer group is a combined category including the Lipper Large Cap Growth, Core, and Value peer groups.

 Lipper Large Cap peer groups are funds that, by portfolio practice, invest at least 75% of their equity assets in companies with market capitalizations (on a three-year weighted basis) above Lipper's USDE large-cap floor.
 Funds are categorized as Growth, Core, or Value based on their portfolio characteristics; price to earnings ratio; price to book ratio; and three year sales per share growth value.
 Growth funds typically have above-average characteristics, Core funds typically have average characteristics, and Value funds typically have below-average characteristics, compared to the S&P 500® Index.

-6The The S&P 500® Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
+6The S&P 500® Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.

 The MSCI ACWI (All Country World Index) ex USA is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets, excluding the United States.
 The index includes reinvestment of dividends, net of foreign withholding taxes.